Rudinius/gardenai/README.md

 5. The browser should open with the running application.
 If not open the browser under http://localhost:8501/ or which ever is the output in the terminal.

-## API Key
+### API Key
 The API key has to be provided as an environment variable with name `GARDENAI_API_KEY`.
 The app uses gpt-3.5-turbo.
 API keys can be created here: https://platform.openai.com/api-keys

+## Installation instructions using Docker
+1. Open CLI and pull the docker image from dockerhub `docker pull mircorudolph/gardenai-app`
+2. Run the docker image `docker run -p 8501:8501 -e "GARDENAI_API_KEY=value" mircorudolph/gardenai-app`.`value` in `GARDENAI_API_KEY=value` must be replaced with a valid openai API key.
+3. Open the app in a browser under adress `localhost:8501`

 ## Example of usage:

 **General**

 Providing text into the chat input field, will send the prompt to the chat agent.
+The response will be displayed in the text box with different icons for user or assistant.
 The reset button will clear all `session_state` and reinitialize the default values.
+If an error message is provided, this typically means that no API key is provided or another error regarding the openai API occured.
+In this case, the terminal output of the app has to be checked.

 **Example 1**